| February 2008 - Dealing with "Problem" Employees

 followed strictly if the manager is heading toward more discipline or

+termination.
 Progressive discipline means that the manager must follow-up and

 follow-through consistently with the employee.
 They must also monitor the